lineality/Online_Voting_Using_One_Time_Pads/README.md

 ...

-A Voting Rules and Procedures Statement
+## A Voting Rules and Procedures Statement

+As part of an election, what other publicly stated 'open' policy and procedure information is important in addition to the ballot itself?

 Time of election
 Repeating or other type of election